Cynthia Bernstein

 Academic Summary

-After ten years at Auburn University, Cynthia Bernstein joined the University of Memphis to teach linguistics in the M.A. and Ph.D. programs.
+After ten years at Auburn University, Cynthia Bernstein joined the University of Memphis faculty to teach linguistics in the M.A. and Ph.D. programs.
 Her research and teaching areas include the study of dialect variation, methods of gathering and interpreting linguistic data, and the use of linguistic tools to analyze literary and popular genres.
-Although born and raised in New York, she is particularly interested in language varieties of the Southern United States.
+Although born and raised in New York, she is particularly interested in ethnic varieties of English in the Southern United States.

 Select Publications